questianon/sdupdates/README.md

 funny prompt gen that surprisingly works: https://www.grc.com/passwords.htm Unprompted extension released: https://github.com/ThereforeGames/unprompted
 * HAS ADS
-* Wildcards on steroids
-* Powerful scripting language
-* Can create templates out of booru tags
-* Can make shortcodes
-* "You can pull text from files, set up your own variables, process text through conditional functions, and so much more "

 StylePile: https://github.com/some9000/StylePile
 script that pulls prompt from Krea.ai and Lexica.art based on search terms: https://github.com/Vetchems/sd-lexikrea